So what are your options?

 Custom-Made Mouth Guards

-Are you surprised this is our favorite?
+Are you surprised this is our favourite?
 Well with good reason!
 There is no substitute for an individualized, custom-made mouthguard.
 A sports guard made by us will offer the best protection and be the most comfortable.
 And in the unlikely event that it’s not comfortable?
 We are right here to make the adjustments and you can hold us accountable.

 The Cost Of A Custom Sports Guard In Allentown